 U-400M accelerator (FLNR) equipped with the Genome-M facility for the automatic irradiation of thin biological samples.
 The experiments were performed with 20–50 MeV/n boron, nitrogen, and oxygen ions.

-Nuclotron (VBLHEP) (Fig.6).
+Nuclotron (VBLHEP) (Fig.6) with external beamline for irradiation of samples and objects.
 Experiments were performed with 500 MeV/n carbon ion beams, and a single exposure to 2.5 GeV/n 78Kr ions was conducted.

-The biological action of particle beams is described in terms of Relative Biological Effectiviness (RBE), defined as a ratio of absorbed doses which produce the same biological effect RBE= Dγ/Dion | isoeffect.
+The biological action of particle beams is described in terms of Relative Biological Effectiveness (RBE), defined as a ratio of absorbed doses which produce the same biological effect RBE= Dγ/Dion | iso-effect.
 In our work, 60Co γ-radiation is used as reference radiation.